wso2/docs-choreo-dev/en/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 ## Importing custom certificates to Micro Integrator

 The feature allows Choreo MI users to import certificates to the MI `client-truststore.jks` file.
-This is useful when users need to connect to servers or services that use SSL/TLS encryption and have self-signed or custom certificates that are not trusted by default.
+This is useful when users need to connect to servers or services that use SSL/TLS encryption and have self-signed or certificates issued by private CAs that are not trusted by default.
 By importing the certificate to the MI client-truststore.jks file, MI clients can establish a secure connection with the server or service without encountering SSL/TLS errors or warnings.